List of Dakar Rally records: Wins by nationality

+Combined competitor and make podiums by nationality

 Lightweight

-From 2017 SSVs became a separate class from the cars.
+Since 2017 SSVs became a separate class from the cars.

-From 2021 the Lightweight class was further separated into T3 Lightweight Prototype and T4 Modified Production SSV.
+Since 2021 the Lightweight class was further separated into T3 Lightweight Prototype and T4 Modified Production SSV.

 For 2021 all Lightweights were under a single entry list but had separate general classifications.
 T3s had entry numbers from 380 to 399 and T4s had 400 to 454.